matblair/SWEN30006-2015-SEM1/projects/project 1/SWEN30006 Project 1.md

 Your program should output the equation determined by your regression as a string in one of the following formats, you should not output the quotation marks.

-For Linear Regressions: “ax + b”, where a and b are the values you have determined For polynomial regressions: “ax^n … + c”, where a and c are values you have µdetermined, you will need to print the output to the appropriate degree, so a fourth degree polynomial will be: “ax^4 + bx^3 + cx^2 + d + e”
+For Linear Regressions: “ax + b”, where a and b are the values you have determined For polynomial regressions: “ax^n … + c”, where a and c are values you have µdetermined, you will need to print the output to the appropriate degree, so a fourth degree polynomial will be: “ax^4 + bx^3 + cx^2 + dx + e”
 For exponential regressions: “a*e^(b*x)” where a and b are values you have determined For logarithmic regressions: “a*ln(x) + b” where a and b are values you have determined.